parmeet6032/robo-club/README.md

-ROBO CLUB
+ROBO To-Do List

 Welcome to Robo Club.
-Here you can meet different randomly generated robots along with their details.
+This is an intuitive To-Do List.

 HOW TO USE:
-1. The user can search the robots using name.
+1. The user can search the robots/tasks using the "search bar".
-2. The user can add new robots according to their preference.   (to be added)
+2. The user can add new robots/tasks according to their preference using the "add new box".
-3. The user can delete old robots using the "red cross" button. (to be added)
+3. The user can delete robots/tasks using the "delete" button.
-4. Random robot can also be added using the "Add Random Robot" button.  (to be added)
+4. The user can edit robots/tasks using the "edit" button and then save it using "save" button.
+5. Each task has its own robot, which is unique to the text/task entered.

 Technologies used: ReactJS, HTML, Bootstrap/CSS